aclement/spring-boot-graal-processor/README.md

-#spring-boot-graal-processor
+# spring-boot-graal-processor

 Annotation processor that produces a JSON file detailing types needing reflective access that can be passed to a graal native image build step.

 ### Operation

 The processor looks at the current app to discern new types that may need reflective access and merges that information with data from a `reflect.defaults.json` resource file that covers the common cases, producing a `META-INF\reflects.json` file in the project.
+It also uses a supplied project compilation classpath to add in any other types necessary based on classpath analysis (e.g. from `META-INF\spring.factories` files).

 ### Maven snippet